Dual-Model Weight Selection and Self-Knowledge Distillation for Medical Image Classification: Related Work

 \subsection{Knowledge Distillation}

 Knowledge distillation is a technique for compressing and optimizing deep learning models by transferring knowledge from a complex teacher model to a smaller, efficient student model~\cite{gou2021knowledge}.
 Following the work of Hinton et al.~\cite{hinton2015distilling}, this technique gained widespread attention, leading to the development of various knowledge distillation approaches that focus on output responses, feature maps, and interfeature relationships.
 In response-based distillation, the student model learns to mimic the output probabilities (soft targets) of the teacher model, capturing interclass relationships and enhancing generalization performance~\cite{song2023exploring, yuan2020revisiting}.
 Feature-based distillation transfers intermediate layer feature maps~\cite{ji2021show}, as demonstrated in FitNets~\cite{romero2015fitnets}, while relation-based distillation leverages structural relationships among data points~\cite{dong2021few, tian2020contrastive}.
 To bridge capacity gaps between large and small models, methods such as teacher assistant distillation~\cite{mirzadeh2020improved} and online collaborative learning~\cite{wang2021online} have been proposed.
 Distillation under a distribution shift remains an emerging challenge~\cite{allen2023kdshift}.
 SKD eliminates the need for an external teacher by enabling the model to improve itself.
 Zhang et al.~\cite{zhang2020class} introduced a method for segmenting deep models such as ResNet into blocks, allowing intra-model knowledge transfer between components.
 Kim et al.~\cite{kim2021self} introduced progressive SKD, and Ge et al.~\cite{ge2021self} developed batch-wise ensembling of self-predictions to suppress incorrect predictions.
 Recent work has adapted these ideas for transformers~\cite{yuan2023self} and even explored self-distillation in the absence of ground-truth labels using self-supervised techniques~\cite{zhang2021label}.
 MiniLM~\cite{wang2020minilm} exemplifies a task-agnostic SKD method that maintains performance while significantly reducing the model size.
+Beyond image classification, KD and SKD have also been extended to more complex visual tasks.
+In 3D vision, Cao et al.~\cite{cao2023kt} formulated unpaired shape completion as a knowledge-transfer problem using a teacher–assistant–student framework.
+In remote sensing, Du et al.~\cite{du2024lumnet} injected land-use knowledge into a multiscale CNN for single-image height estimation, while Li et al.~\cite{li2023patch} proposed a patch-similarity-based self-distillation scheme that improves cross-view geo-localization by distilling multi-scale local cues.
+These applications demonstrate that distillation can effectively enhance representation learning under domain shifts and structural ambiguities, which is closely related to our goal of robust medical image classification.
 A comprehensive survey on knowledge distillation summarizes these trends and outlines the future directions~\cite{beyer2022knowledge}.